 Individuals with Down syndrome possess many unique talents and perspectives.
 It doesn’t make sense as an organization advocating for you to not have you working right by our side.

 We need you!
 We wouldn’t be the organization we are without the integration of individuals with Down syndrome on our board, advocating, planning the annual convention and more.

 By running for the NDSC Board of Directors, you help us affect policy, make decisions, plan convention and more.
 Find more information about the Self-Advocates Board here:

 - How to Join the Board

 All individuals with DS ages 22 and older are eligible to run for the NDSC Board of Directors.
 Three self-advocates serve on the BOD and each year one self-advocate is elected by his or her peers at the convention’s Y&A Conference for a three-year term.
-If you are interesting in running for the board please complete the Board Nomination Form before the May 26, 2017 deadline.
+The deadline to run in 2017 was the May 26, 2017.
+Nominations for the 2018 will open in the spring of 2018.
 Financial support is available for self-advocate directors to attend the two annual board meetings held each year.

 Should you put your name into nomination, you will be expected to be present at the upcoming Youth & Adult Convention.
 You will need to provide a two minute videotaped speech, which will be played to the teens and adults at the NDSC Youth & Adults Conference.
 Your speech should tell the audience a little about yourself and why you feel you would make a good board member for the NDSC.